-That may seem like a lot, but we’ve detailed some of the things that you should look out for, and we’ve also listed some of our favorite kettles on the market.
+That may seem like a lot, but I’ve detailed some of the things that you should look out for, and after a considerable amount of research (and some testing too!), I’ve also listed some of my favorite kettles on the market.

-(And if you need some help choosing a great tea to brew in your kettle, you can read about our favorite organic teas!)
+(And if you need some help choosing a great tea to brew in your kettle, you can read about my favorite organic teas!)

 This post may contain affiliate links, which means I could be compensated if you decide to make a purchase.
 You can read my full disclosure here.